cims-bioko/convert-web/README.md

 Additionally, validation is handled separately because:

-  * Is useful outside of XLSForm conversion
+  * It is useful outside of XLSForm conversion
   * It requires a completely different runtime, Java, and its own dependencies
   * Deployed separately, both services can benefit from the same benefits listed above